 What Are Building Codes?

-Across the United States, the International Building and Fire Codes created by the International Code Council (ICC) have become the standards most commonly adopted for the design and protection of new and renovated buildings.
+Across the United States, the International Building and Fire Codes created by the International Code Council (ICC) have become the standards of code compliance most commonly adopted for the design and protection of new and renovated buildings.

 The purpose of the Building Code is to establish the MINIMUM REQUIREMENTS to safeguard the public health, safety, and general welfare . . . and SAFETY to LIFE and PROPERTY from fire and OTHER HAZARDS attributed to the built environment and . . . to provide SAFETY to FIREFIGHTERS and EMERGENCY RESPONDERS DURING EMERGENCY OPERATIONS.